-- Initial risk stratification based on review of your family history and other risk factors
+- An initial review of cancer risk based on review of your family history and other risk factors

 Prior to Your Appointment

-If you meet the criteria for genetic testing, please watch this short video on hereditary cancer and write down questions.
-Find out which of your relatives have been affected and bring this information to your appointment including, age at diagnosis and type of cancer.
+If you meet the criteria for genetic testing, please watch this short video on hereditary cancer and write down any questions you may have.
+Find out which of your relatives have been affected, their age at diagnosis and the type of cancer, and bring this information to your appointment.

 How to Access Services